Introduction

 Cyber safety is very important for students who use computers and the internet.
 This Class 7 Cyber Security MCQ with Solutions quiz helps students test their knowledge about online safety, passwords, viruses, and digital protection.
 These questions are designed according to the Class 7 computer syllabus.
 By practicing these MCQs, students can improve their understanding of cyber security concepts and prepare better for school exams.

-Section One — Hackers, Crackers & Cyber Law
+Section 1 — Hackers, Crackers & Cyber Law

 1